-The Office of Research Services (ORS) is a University of Hawai'i (UH) System office responsible for providing efficient and effective administration and management for all extramural research and non-research awards entered into by UH.
+The Office of Research Services (ORS) is a University of Hawai'i (UH) System office responsible for providing efficient and effective administration and management for all systemwide extramural contracts and grants (research and training) entered into by UH.

 ORS is administratively responsible for review and approval of proposals and offers to extramural sponsors (referred to herein as "sponsors"); acceptance of grants, contracts, subcontracts, cooperative agreements and all other extramural award agreements (collectively referred to herein as "extramural awards") on behalf of UH; negotiation of extramural award terms and conditions; resolution of disputes and other issues with sponsors; development of system-wide administrative policies and procedures relating to extramurally-funded programs; and the provision of training and coordination services in these matters.